 - Structure your sessions:

-- Use the zones based on your FTP to create targeted sessions.
+- Use zones based on your FTP to create targeted sessions.

-- For example, an endurance session could consist of 2 hours in Zone 2 (56-75% of your FTP).
+- For example, an endurance session might consist of 2 hours in Zone 2 (56-75% of your FTP).

 - Progression:

-- Gradually increase the time spent in higher zones over the weeks.
+- Gradually increase the time spent in the higher zones over the weeks.

 - Aim for a 3-5% improvement in your FTP every 6-8 weeks.